JetBrains/kotlin-wrappers/kotlin-js-plain-object/README.md

 # Module kotlin-js-plain-object

-Declaration of `JsPlainObject` that can be used in web target of KMP projects.
+Declaration of `JsPlainObject` that can be used in Kotlin/Web target.